hamidvalad/hamidvalad/README.md

 - 👋 Hi, I’m hamid valad
 - 👀 I’m interested in DataScience and ML
-- 🌱 I’m currently learning Python and Statistics
+- 🌱 I’m currently learning Statistics and Deep learning
 - 💞️ I’m looking to collaborate on any data related projects
-- 📫 You can reach me at hvdata4@gmail.com
+- 📫 You can reach me at Https;//hamidvalad.ir

 <!---
 hamidvalad/hamidvalad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.